Find a 4 day work week software job.

 Remote 4 Day Work Week Software Jobs

-Find the best remote tech jobs from companies with a great work-life balance below.
-Most of these jobs are 32hrs per week (max is 36 hours).
+Find the best remote tech jobs from companies with a great work-life balance.
+Most of these jobs are for 32 hours per week with no reduction in salary

 1. Do these jobs pay less?

 No, the goal of the 4 day week movement is to reduce working hours without a drop in pay.
 Therefore, most jobs still offer a full time salary.
-Ultimately, you can decide for yourself if you think these positions pay less - even if they do, you'll be working less time so your effective hourly will likely increase.
+Most of these companies used to work 5 days and recently switched to a 4 day work week without any changes to salary.
+Ultimately, you can decide for yourself if you think these positions pay less - and even if they do, you'll be working less time so your effective hourly will likely increase.

 2. Am I still entitled to paid vacation / pension etc?